Legazpi, Albay: Education

-Bicol University (BU), established in 1969, is a leading public university in the region.
+Bicol University (BU) was established in 1969 and is a leading public university.
 It enrolled 26,346 students in 2023 and holds ISO 9001:2008 certification.
-The university offers programs across diverse fields such as education, engineering, agriculture, fisheries, medicine, nursing, business, law, and the arts.
+The university offers programs across education, engineering, agriculture, fisheries, medicine, nursing, business, law, and the arts.
 BU graduates consistently rank in national licensure exams.
-In March 2025, its Daraga campus achieved a 97.12% passing rate in the Licensure Examination for Teachers.
-In September 2024, a BU graduate topped the Social Workers Licensure Examination, with all 116 examinees passing.
-The university also produced board topnotchers in the 2025 Registered Electrical Engineer and Registered Master Electrician exams.
+In March 2025 its Daraga campus achieved a 97.12% pass rate in the Licensure Examination for Teachers and in September 2024 a BU graduate topped the Social Workers Licensure Examination, with all 116 BU examinees passing.
+The university also produced top students in the 2025 Registered Electrical Engineer and Registered Master Electrician exams.